onpremdiag/SharePoint/docs/NewProduct.md

 # How to use Plaster to generate your project stub

 ## Install Plaster
-Plaster is completely open source and hosted on the PowerShell Team’s [Github](https://github.com/PowerShell/Plaster).
+Plaster is completely open source and hosted on the PowerShell Teamâ€™s [Github](https://github.com/PowerShell/Plaster).
 We can grab the most recent version from the PowerShell gallery using the below command.

 ```